tustin2121/James_Somerton_Transcripts/_videos/F5ab1X2CFq8.md

 <compare>
 <james {% include timecode %}>

-*No. 6* is <mark fc>a manga that began in 2011 and concluded in 2016</mark>, contained in a neat nine-volume collection.
+*No. 6* is <mark fc=false>a manga that began in 2011 and concluded in 2016</mark>, contained in a neat nine-volume collection.
 A far cry from some of the sprawling, endless manga that seem to dominate the sales charts.

 </james>
 <comment id="first_line">